-Brandon Kleimann, Staff Adviser: Brandon.kleimann@scouting.org
+Angela Goodson, Angela.Goodson@scouting.org

 Online Registration

 Camp Sidney Dew is proud to offer complete online registration to all of our units through Tentaroo.com.
 By establishing a login, unit leaders can view reservation and campsite information as well as update contact information.
 Unit leaders can login 24 hours a day to update unit counts, enter merit badge schedules, and even make payments online with a Visa or MasterCard.
 Once submitted, you will receive instant confirmation via e-mail.
 If you have any issues navigating Tentaroo, contact the Northwest Georgia Council Scout Office or Anthony Hall.